shovon/pando/uag/README.md

-# spanningtree
+# uag

-This is a document that describes the distributed spanning tree client-server protocol.
+This is a document that describes the distributed tree.

-Summary: nodes will not be auto-arranging themselves into a spanning tree topology; instead it's a server that will hold a representation of how the clients will connect with each other.
+Summary: nodes will not be auto-arranging themselves into a tree topology; instead it's a server that will hold a representation of how the clients will be related to each other.

 Properties of the server's internal representation of a tree will be the following: